Alice Garland: Executive Director, North Carolina Education Lottery

 Garland is a member of the Executive Committee of the North American Association of State and Provincial Lotteries, the professional association representing

 the lottery industry in the United States and Canada.
-She also serves on the Development Committee of the Multi-State Lottery Association, a nonprofit
+She also serves on the Development Committee and the Executive Committee of the Multi-State Lottery Association, a nonprofit

-organization which operates the two major jackpot games, Powerball and Mega Millions, on behalf of its member lotteries.
+organization which operates the two major jackpot games, Powerball and Mega Millions, for its member lotteries.

 for communications and external affairs with the N.C.
 Department of Commerce; director of public affairs for ElectriCities of North Carolina; and